F5Networks/terraform-provider-bigip/docs/userguide/F5OS/f5os-qsg.rst

 You require the following five files:

-- **main.tf** - Contains resource definitions.
-Use the Single Responsibility principle tom minimize the file size.
+- :ref:`Main.tf <f5os_main>` - Contains resource definitions.
+Use the Single Responsibility principle to minimize the file size.
-- **variables.tf** - Store all input variables, including all applicable default values.
+- :ref:`Variables.tf <f5os_variables>` - Stores all input variables, including all applicable default values.
-- **inputs.auto.tfvars** - Define and manage variables values.
+- :ref:`Inputs.auto.tfvars <f5os_inputs>` - Defines and manages variables values.
-- **providers.tf** - Used only on the top-level directory, declares which providers and version used in the project.
+- :ref:`Providers.tf <f5os_providers>` - Declares which providers and version to use in the project.
+Use only on the top-level directory.
-- **outputs.tf**- Store exported data items.
+- :ref:`Outputs.tf <f5os_outputs>`- Stores exported data items.

 .. _f5os_examples: